Central Lancashire: Preston Built-up Area

 The Office for National Statistics gives the 2011 population of the Preston Built-up Area, covering Preston, Leyland, Chorley, Bamber Bridge, Fulwood, Hutton, Longton, Adlington, Grimsargh and Euxton, as 313,322.
 This area replaced the 2001 definition of Preston Urban Area which then had a population of 264,601.

+Local government reorganisation

+During the 2026 consultation on local government reorganisation in Lancashire, one of the proposals submitted to the government used the name Central Lancashire for a proposed unitary authority comprising Chorley, Preston, South Ribble and West Lancashire.
+The proposal was submitted jointly by Blackburn with Darwen, Fylde, Hyndburn, Rossendale and Wyre councils.

+The government ultimately selected a different four-authority configuration, under which Preston was included in the proposed North Lancashire authority while Chorley and South Ribble were included in the proposed South Lancashire authority.